Fergana Region: History

 Fergana region is one of the centers of ancient culture of Uzbekistan.
 Pictures of Stone Age settlements and rocks found in the area, stone tools indicate that people have lived in the valley since ancient times.
-Excavation of the Greater Fergana Canal has played an important role in the study of archeological monuments of the region.
+The excavation of the Greater Fergana Canal has played an important role in the study of archeological monuments of the region.
 During the canal's excavation, monuments of the Bronze Age, slavery and landownership were found and examined.
 Finds from the 5th century BC and early Middle Ages in the city of Kuva are well researched.
 Historical sources from the 10th to the 11th centuries state that this city was the largest city in the valley after Akhsikat in terms of prosperity and size.
 Archaeological materials prove that the city of Margilan was a large village in the 10th century and took on the appearance of a village in the 11th-12th centuries.

 The monuments found in the settlements of the Chust culture, which were engaged in sedentary farming and animal husbandry, are important in the study of the Fergana Valley.
 Archaeological excavations show that Fergana region has long been inhabited by people, engaged in hunting, farming, animal husbandry, and in the later stages of human society, culture began to develop.

 Fergana, which fascinates everyone with its charming nature and unique beauty, has a long history.
 The reasons for naming this mysterious place "Fergana" are variously described in historical sources.

 Scholars have noted that the word "Fergana" was written in the early Middle Ages in the Sogdian script in the forms "Pargana", "Pragana" and in Indo-Sanskrit "small region"; in Persian it means "valley between mountains", "closed valley".
 It was called "Dovon" in the 2nd century BC, and in the early Middle Ages it was called "Bohan", "Bohanna".